Christmas in Love movie still

 Sometimes saving a business takes a village (Christmas Land)

 With a few obstacles, Jules learns various ways to raise capital in order to keep the business afloat.
-If your business is in need of funding, read more here to help decide the best way to do it.
+If your business needs funding, read which option is the best way to do it.

 Buying an existing business can be challenging (Christmas in Evergreen: Letters to Santa)

 Retail designer Lisa revisits her hometown and discovers that the beloved general store she remembers from her childhood has closed.
-After attempting to sell the store, Lisa decides to buy the store and relocate back to her childhood home.
-Starting a business is tough, but Lisa learns that buying an existing one comes with challenges, too.
+After an unsuccessful attempt to sell the store, Lisa decides to buy the general store and relocate back to her childhood home.
+Starting a business is tough, but Lisa learns that buying an existing one comes with challenges too.

 For more on how to purchase an existing business, check out our guide on financing the purchase of an existing business.